dkdeepakpradhan/X-ray-CT_scan_Covid-19_detection/README.md

 # Operating System
 ```
-All of the codes were written in the environment of Windows 10.
+All of the codes were written in the environment Anaconda (Python 3.6) on Tensorflow Framework.
 ```

 # Bug Tracking